fabien-ors/cran-publish-action/README.md

 * ```repo-path``` - Full path to the CRAN repository in the server

 ## Usage
-Build Windows R packages and publish them to a CRAN
+Build R packages under Windows and publish them to a CRAN server

     name: build and publish R packages (windows)